 Directions

-2. Combine Ingredients: In a bowl, whisk together the honey, soy sauce, Dijon mustard, lemon juice, garlic powder, and ground ginger until well combined.
+2. Mix it up: in a bowl whisk honey, soy sauce, mustard, lemon juice, garlic powder and ginger until its all mixed.

-3. Prepare the Salmon: Pat the salmon fillets dry with paper towels, then season them with salt and pepper to taste.
+3. Prep the salmon: pat the fillets dry with paper towels then season with salt and pepper.

-- Baking: Preheat your oven to 375°F (190°C).
-Place the salmon on a greased baking sheet and bake for 15-20 minutes, or until the salmon is cooked through and flakes easily with a fork.
-Brush with the remaining glaze halfway through cooking for extra flavor.
+- Baking: preheat oven to 375°F (190°C). put salmon on a greased sheet, bake 15-20 minutes or until it flakes with a fork. brush with the rest of the glaze halfway through.

-- Grilling: Preheat your grill to medium-high heat and oil the grates to prevent sticking.
-Grill the salmon for approximately 4-6 minutes on each side until it flakes easily.
-Again, use the remaining glaze to brush on during grilling.
+- Grilling: heat grill to medium-high and oil the grates so it wont stick. grill 4-6 minutes each side until it flakes. brush on extra glaze as you go.

-6. Serve: Once cooked, drizzle with any leftover glaze before serving, and feel free to garnish with fresh herbs or lemon slices for added visual appeal.
+6. Serve: drizzle any extra glaze on top and garnish with herbs or lemon slices to make it look nice.

 Tips for Perfect Salmon Glaze

-- Experiment with Spice Levels: Incorporate different spices or add more fresh herbs to customize your glaze experience.
+- Spice it up: try different spices or add more herbs to make it your own.

 Variations of Salmon Glaze Recipes